 How to Get Free Late Late Show Tickets

-After a quick Google search for free Late Late Show tickets, I realized that 1iota seems to be the main place to go for TV tickets in Los Angeles.
+After a quick Google search for free Late Late Show tickets, I realized that 1iota seems to be the main place to go for late night shows in LA.

 They have free tickets to Jimmy Kimmel Live and The Voice.
 Plus, they offer free tickets to LIVE with Kelly & Ryan, The View, Good Morning America, and Late Night with Seth Meyers in New York City.